 - Search filters: the search criteria (rating, location, cost, estimated time, skills, interests, etc) should be easily customizable and apparent on the Search page.
 This is what we did on HLPRs and KwikiMove, letting people customize their ranking results.

 - Personal schedules: both buyers and sellers should be able to manage their personal time, indicate free and busy hours, and signal availability.
-On HLPRs, we did exactly that – buyers specified the time when they expect to get the service, and helpers provided their schedule.
+On HLPRs, our ecommerce marketplace development team did exactly that – buyers specified the time when they expect to get the service, and helpers provided their schedule.
 The tool found users whose open windows matched.

 - Validating the service: at the end of each conversation, users should be invited to rate the service quality.
 We do this via push-notifications, pop-up windows, and request messages.

-Here’s how we did the interface in Fuzu, a job-hiring marketplace:
+Here’s how we did the interface in Fuzu, a job-hiring service marketplace: